IrisTrummer/Simple-Audio-Manager-Unity3D/README.md

 You can use the `AudioPlayer` component to play audio clips directly in the scene or for setting up background music.

+If you need to configure different volumes for different audio clips, consider using the serializable `SoundEffect` helper struct, which contains an audio clip and a volume.

 ## Installation

 The package can be installed using [OpenUPM](https://openupm.com/packages/com.iristrummer.simple-audio-manager)